wintercounter/ccss/web/docs/api-and-packages/prop-scroll.md

 ## Configuration

-> The plugin included in the package `ccss` pre-configured.
+> The plugin included in the `ccss` package pre-configured.
-Skip this step if you don't need custom configuration and/or **CCSS** instance.
+> Skip this step if you don't need custom configuration and/or **CCSS** instance.

 ```js
 import { createCCSS, createOptions } from '@cryptic-css/core'